 There is an exclusion under Article 26 of "arrangements which do not or would not bring about the transaction to which the arrangements relate".

 Rights under a personal pension scheme are a security.

-The investments made within the FPI bond - which Caledonian itself described as "regulated" - were also securities or relevant investments.
+The investments made were also securities or relevant investments.